rob-blackbourn/bareClient/README.md

 # bareClient

-A simple asyncio http Python client package supporting HTTP versions 1.0, 1.1 and 2 (read the [docs](https://rob-blackbourn.github.io/bareClient/)).
+An asyncio HTTP Python client package supporting HTTP versions 1.0, 1.1 and 2 (read the [docs](https://rob-blackbourn.github.io/bareClient/)).

 This is the client companion to the ASGI server side web framework [bareASGI](https://github.com/rob-blackbourn/bareASGI) and follows the same "bare" approach.
-It makes little attempt to provide any helpful features which might do unnecessary work, providing a foundation for whatever feature set is required.
+It provides only the essential functionality and makes little attempt to provide any helpful features which might do unnecessary work.

+This package is suitable for:

+- A foundation for async HTTP/2 clients,
+- Async REST client API's,
+- Containers requiring a small image size,
+- Integration with ASGI web servers requiring async HTTP client access.

 ## Features